Piper Sandler Raises Shake Shack (NYSE:SHAK) Price Target to $135.00

-Shake Shack (NYSE:SHAK) had its target price raised by Piper Sandler from $122.00 to $135.00 in a research report report published on Friday, The Fly reports.
+Shake Shack (NYSE:SHAK) had its price target increased by Piper Sandler from $122.00 to $135.00 in a report published on Thursday, Price Targets.com reports.
 Piper Sandler currently has an overweight rating on the stock.
 Piper Sandler also issued estimates for Shake Shack’s Q3 2022 earnings at $0.23 EPS.

-In other Shake Shack news, CEO Randall J. Garutti sold 25,000 shares of Shake Shack stock in a transaction that occurred on Thursday, December 3rd.
-The shares were sold at an average price of $85.66, for a total transaction of $2,141,500.00.
-Following the transaction, the chief executive officer now directly owns 76,891 shares in the company, valued at approximately $6,586,483.06.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director Daniel Harris Meyer sold 110,000 shares of Shake Shack stock in a transaction that occurred on Monday, February 1st.
-The stock was sold at an average price of $111.75, for a total transaction of $12,292,500.00.
-Following the transaction, the director now owns 985 shares in the company, valued at $110,073.75.
+In related news, CEO Randall J. Garutti sold 145,000 shares of the firm’s stock in a transaction that occurred on Friday, January 15th.
+The shares were sold at an average price of $111.39, for a total value of $16,151,550.00.
+Following the completion of the transaction, the chief executive officer now owns 196,891 shares of the company’s stock, valued at approximately $21,931,688.49.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Daniel Harris Meyer sold 10,885 shares of Shake Shack stock in a transaction on Monday, January 4th.
+The shares were sold at an average price of $83.01, for a total transaction of $903,563.85.
+Following the sale, the director now directly owns 985 shares of the company’s stock, valued at approximately $81,764.85.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 345,965 shares of company stock worth $36,273,116.
-14.98% of the stock is currently owned by company insiders.
+Insiders sold a total of 430,965 shares of company stock valued at $46,949,916 in the last ninety days.
+Company insiders own 14.98% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-ExodusPoint Capital Management LP purchased a new position in Shake Shack during the 3rd quarter worth approximately $1,197,000.
-Swiss National Bank grew its holdings in shares of Shake Shack by 12.7% during the 3rd quarter.
-Swiss National Bank now owns 77,900 shares of the company’s stock valued at $5,023,000 after acquiring an additional 8,800 shares in the last quarter.
-Kathmere Capital Management LLC purchased a new position in shares of Shake Shack during the 3rd quarter valued at $2,387,000.
-Sei Investments Co. grew its holdings in shares of Shake Shack by 36.6% during the 3rd quarter.
-Sei Investments Co. now owns 47,931 shares of the company’s stock valued at $3,091,000 after acquiring an additional 12,831 shares in the last quarter.
-Finally, Raymond James & Associates grew its holdings in shares of Shake Shack by 13.1% during the 3rd quarter.
-Raymond James & Associates now owns 8,221 shares of the company’s stock valued at $530,000 after acquiring an additional 950 shares in the last quarter.
-Hedge funds and other institutional investors own 89.61% of the company’s stock.
+Large investors have recently modified their holdings of the business.
+ExodusPoint Capital Management LP acquired a new stake in shares of Shake Shack during the 3rd quarter valued at $1,197,000.
+Swiss National Bank boosted its stake in shares of Shake Shack by 12.7% during the 3rd quarter.
+Swiss National Bank now owns 77,900 shares of the company’s stock valued at $5,023,000 after buying an additional 8,800 shares during the period.
+Kathmere Capital Management LLC acquired a new stake in shares of Shake Shack during the 3rd quarter valued at $2,387,000.
+Sei Investments Co. boosted its stake in shares of Shake Shack by 36.6% during the 3rd quarter.
+Sei Investments Co. now owns 47,931 shares of the company’s stock valued at $3,091,000 after buying an additional 12,831 shares during the period.
+Finally, Raymond James & Associates boosted its stake in shares of Shake Shack by 13.1% during the 3rd quarter.
+Raymond James & Associates now owns 8,221 shares of the company’s stock valued at $530,000 after buying an additional 950 shares during the period.
+89.61% of the stock is owned by institutional investors.

 Shake Shack Company Profile